DperParadise/DanZork/README.md

 ## Synopsis

 Your character is unfairly jailed in a medieval prison.
-You have to find a way to get out of it, will you dare to find your way out? or will you perish in the hands of terrible guards?
+You have to find a way to get out of it.
+Will you dare to find your way out? or will you perish in the hands of terrible guards?

 ## Author
 Daniel Pérez Paraíso